darcys22/blockchain_ledger/readme.md

 TODO
-create a tool that create a company from scratch make the gemfile and basic info make the core.yaml file complete and update shit read the protocol from the company file and make it accept external locations create the full payrun protocol
+create a tool that create a company from scratch with prompts make the gemfile and basic info make the core.yaml file complete and update shit create the full payrun protocol
 Make the TBimporter program more general actually figure out how to save on blockchain